andychenggg/CS307Proj2/README.md

      - HTTP request type: **post**

-     - Request Param: the id of the corresponding reply
+     - Request Parameter: the id of the corresponding reply

-     - Function:  Star the corresponding reply
+     - Function:  Star the corresponding reply and **return** 1 if succeeds.

    - `likePost`